makemek/hotelquickly-nodejs-round1/README.md

 It determines what payment service we should use.
 * ``PaymentService`` is an interface to either paypal or braintree.
 It encapsulates its implementation detail and gives us a nice and clean method to call.
+* ``DecisionMaker`` decides what route to go in case of ``PaymentGateway`` gives out multiple routes.
+It is neither an object nor component.
+It is just a stub of code that get more spotlight than others.
+I decide to embed it in ``PaymentGateway``.
+But if we have a more complex logic to it.
+We can extend this later.

 The ``<Internet>`` oval reminds us that we need an internet connection, paypal and braintree sandbox account in order to succeeed.